ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 ## Fuji Testnet

-For this tutorial, we recommend that you follow [Run an Avalanche Node Manually](../nodes/build/run-avalanche-node-manually.md#connect-to-fuji-testnet) and this step below particularly to start your node on `Fuji`:
+For this tutorial, it is recommended that you follow [Run an Avalanche Node Manually](../nodes/build/run-avalanche-node-manually.md#connect-to-fuji-testnet) and this step below particularly to start your node on `Fuji`:

 _To connect to the Fuji Testnet instead of the main net, use argument `--network-id=Fuji`_